-No Bake Banana Pudding Icebox Bars.
-Easy and delicious, these No Bake Banana Pudding Icebox Bars combine cheesecake and banana pudding over a Nilla cookie crust and cut into perfect little squares to make a delightful dessert this holiday season!
-This make ahead and freeze dessert is served with whipped cream, mini wafer cookies and a slice of banana on top.
+No Bake Banana Pudding Icebox Bars combines cheesecake and banana pudding filling over a Nilla cookie crust to make a frozen treat and a delightful dessert this holiday season!
+Cut into perfect little squares and served with whipped cream, mini wafer cookies and a slice of banana on top, makes these no bake banana pudding icebox bars taste like our favorite banana pudding cream pie, except it’s frozen!
 YUM!
-And tastes like our favorite banana pudding cream pie, except that it’s frozen!

 It’s no secret, we love bananas!
-And, we love no bake desserts!
-So when I found this recipe in a magazine, I had to try it!
+And, we love no bake desserts too!
+So when I found this recipe for no bake banana pudding icebox bars in a magazine, I just knew I had to try it!

 No Bake Banana Pudding Icebox Bars comes together in 3 easy steps.

 First step, make the crust.
 Line the baking dish with parchment paper and fold it at the seams to make it fit better into the baking dish.
 Next, crush Nilla cookies and mix with butter and some sugar, then spread evenly on the bottom of the baking dish, place it into the freezer while you prepare the pudding and cream cheese mixture.

 Second step is to make the banana pudding and cheesecake mixture and fold them together.
 Then the third step is to make the whipped cream and fold some into the banana pudding mixture.
 Finally, pour the entire banana pudding mixture over the prepared crust.
 And freeze!

 Sounds like it’s a lot of steps but it very easy.

 For this recipe, I decided to make real whipped cream instead of using artificial whipped topping.